mini-777/mini-777/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on **Hakwonsin**
-- 🤝 &nbsp; I’m looking to collaborate on Hakwonsin Project
+- 🤝 &nbsp; I’m looking to collaborate on My Project
 - 🌱 &nbsp; I’m currently learning Computer Science
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/mini-777?tab=repositories)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help